encse/synacor-challenge/README.md

 # Synacor Challenge
-The [Synacor Challenge](https://challenge.synacor.com/) is about implementing a virtual machine and completing a text adventure with a few algorithmic puzzles.
+The [Synacor Challenge](https://challenge.synacor.com/) is about implementing a virtual machine and completing algorithmic puzzles in a text adventure setting.

-My implementation is written in TypeScript, because that's what I usually use these days.
-It's a console application with some standard tricks one would expect, like ANSI colors, text layout (line breaks) and tab completion.
+My implementation is written in TypeScript.
+It's a console application with the standard tricks one would expect.
+I added a simple *line break* routine so that words don't wrap in the middle.
+With the extraction of verbs and items from the game descriptions I could add *tab completion* and text highlight.
+ANSI colors are used to make the game more *colorful* etc.

 ## To run the program